thm-mni-ii/JooMDD/new structure/development/README.md

 *	If you want to export the plugin go to Path: C:\Users\"user"\ .IdeaIC15\system\plugins-sandbox\plugins\ .
 Compress the ProjectWizard-folder into a zip file.
 Now you can install the .zip via install plugin from disk...

+*   Merge Plugin with eJSL:
+you need both plugins as zip files (EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip and ProjectWizard.zip).  ("EJSL2.9.1" is just the project name) copy ProjectWizard.zip\ProjectWizard\classes to EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip\EJSL2.9.1.idea copy the part (<extensions ... until < /idea-plugin>) of the wizard plugin.xml file to the eJSL plugin.xml file.
+Past it between .../depends>  (here)  <xi:include...

 *	for PhpStorm compatibility the "projectfile".iml is in the folder .idea and not visible in the ide.

 #### (De-)Serializer Handlers ####